Tips to plan your stay

 We know that, for many of our guests, travelling to Switzerland can be financially difficult.

-It is our dream that every scout would have once in their life a chance to visit KISC!
+It is our dream that every Scout should have a chance to visit KISC at least once in their life!
 If funding the trip is one of your major concerns, then consider company or community fundraising, applying for grants in your country or using crowdfunding through different platforms.

 Contact KISC Ambassadors